cameronraysmith/applied-probabilistic-inference/pbw.md

 <!-- #region {"slideshow": {"slide_type": "subslide"}} -->
 ## Fit to simulated data

-In example Betancourt performs this for each `y` in trace.
-Here we just do it for one.
+Betancourt performs this for each `y` in trace.
+For now we just do it for a single one.
 <!-- #endregion -->

 ```python slideshow={"slide_type": "fragment"}